 - Improves employee productivity: By removing distractions and offering plenty of deep-focus time, productivity boost is one of the most positive remote work effects.

 - Increases employee retention: With 60% of remote workers saying they’d like their job less if they had to go to the office every day, working from home can definitely improve job satisfaction.
 Which, in turn, boosts retention.

-● Drives employee efficiency – when employees are tied to deliverables instead of hours, they’re able to work during the time of day that they feel most efficient.
+- Drives employee efficiency: When employees are tied to deliverables instead of hours, they’re able to work during the times that suit them best and make them feel more productive.

-Remote training hasn’t been around for long compared to traditional training, but a few common pitfalls have already emerged.
+Remote training hasn’t been around for long compared to traditional, on-site training.
+However, a few common pitfalls have already emerged.
 From making open communication and feedback difficult, to ignoring the need for continuous training and modern learning tools, these mistakes can make or break your training efforts.

 Let’s take a closer look at how you can avoid them.

 Unfortunately, a remote team doesn’t come with the interaction classroom teams do.
 In a virtual class, the physical distance among the remote staff can make communication a challenge during training.

 To avoid misunderstandings, remote teams need to establish open communication through channels that are simple and easy to use.
 Because if they are complex and inconsistent, your remote employees won’t be motivated to address their questions and concerns.